 If You Quit Chewing Tobacco, Will Your Life Insurance Rates Go Down?

-In some instances, the life insurance company would need to re-issue your policy.
+The life insurance company may re-issue your policy.
 This could even require that you undergo another medical examination in order to confirm that you are, in fact, free of nicotine.
 (This will show up in a blood test).
-There are some insurance companies that actually require individuals to be tobacco free for three years before they will offer non-smoker rates to those who quit smoking or quit chewing tobacco.
+There are some insurance companies that actually require individuals to be tobacco-free for three years before they will offer non-smoker rates to those who quit smoking or quit chewing tobacco.

 How to Obtain Life Insurance

-Because those who chew tobacco are oftentimes treated more leniently than those who smoke cigarettes and can get significantly better rates that smokers of marijuana. it does pay to shop around and compare several different insurance companies before making a life insurance purchase.
+Because those who chew tobacco are oftentimes treated more leniently than those who smoke cigarettes and can get significantly better rates than smokers of marijuana. it does pay to shop around and compare companies before making a life insurance purchase.
 This way, you can get a true feel for the wide variety of rates that are available to you.